shuihanyi/CourseProjectGC/README.md

 ### The scource data info

-The source data is collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data being used is collected from the accelerometers from the Samsung Galaxy S smartphone.

 Here are the data for the project:
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>